Cox-Automotive/terraform-provider-alks/docs/index.md

     * `session_name` - (Optional) The session name to provide to AWS when creating STS credentials.
 Please see the AWS SDK documentation for more information.
     * `external_id` - (Optional) The external identifier to provide to AWS when creating STS credentials.
 Please see the AWS SDK documentation for more information.
     * `policy` - (Optional) This specifies additional policy restrictions to apply to the resulting STS credentials beyond any existing inline or managed policies.
 Please see the AWS SDK documentation for more information.
+* `default_tags` - (Optional) This block can hold a block of tags to add to all roles created by this provider
+    * `tags` - (Optional) Block of key value pairs to add to all roles
+* `ignore_tags` - (Optional) Can contain a list of tag keys or key prefixes to exclude from `terraform plan` and `terraform apply`.
+This is for tags added outside of the alks provider that are managed externally
+    * `keys` - (Optional) List of keys to ignore
+    * `key_prefixes` - (Optional) List of key prefixes to ignore.
+Any key starting with a string in this list will be ignored.

 ---
 ### Supported Versions